 - Be specific.
-Rather than saying "Billy was disruptive today", explain what it was the Billy did and the effect of his behaviour - Record facts and observations.
+Rather than saying "you had a good day today", explain what it was that made it a 'good day'.
+Include events, behaviour and feelings. - Record facts and observations.
 Opinions should be clearly labelled as such. - Third-party information should be clearly labelled as such (e.g. information given by a teacher). - Reports of what a child has said should quote their actual words, wherever possible. - Record in a way that you would be happy for the child/their parent/their social worker to read what you have written both now and in the future.